-Number of signatures received Minimum response up to 99 A response from the relevant officer 100 to 499 A response from the relevant Portfolio Holder or relevant committee Chairman 500 or more Referred to the Executive or Full Council or relevant standing Committee
+Number of signatures received Minimum response up to 49 A response from the relevant Portfolio Holder or relevant committee Chair 50 to 249 Referred to the Executive or relevant standing committee 250 or more Referred to Full Council

-- 3.3 If the petition reaches the required number of signatures to trigger a referral to Executive or Full Council then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
-If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take. - 3.4 No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
-The reasons for this will be explained in the acknowledgement of the petition. - 3.5 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.6 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.
+- 3.3 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
+If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take. - 3.4 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council, it will be referred to a Residents' Panel if it meets the terms of triggering this action as set out in the Residents' Panel framework.

+- 3.5 No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
+The reasons for this will be explained in the acknowledgement of the petition. - 3.6 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.7 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.